asntech/inclusive-scicomm/README.md

-# A call to expunge non-inclusive terms from science beyond
+# A call to expunge non-inclusive terms from science and beyond